Rudxain/SV3G/README.md

 ## Example

-Personally, I use the script like this (in Linux Mint Cinnamon):
+Personally, I use the program like this (in Linux Mint Cinnamon):

 ```sh
 # when using dark-theme in a pitch-black room